miyanoRyou/RowOperations/README.md

 Let this fully finish — it should pull in `fastapi`, `uvicorn`, `pydantic`, and their sub-dependencies.
-If `uvicorn` isn't found in the next step, this is almost always why: come back and re-run this install.
+If `uvicorn` isn't found in the next step, this is almost always why: come back and re-run this install (make sure `(rowop)` is showing in your prompt first).

 **Step 4 — Start the server:**